 In addition, 57% of Bhutan’s globally threatened birds and 90% of the country’s rare birds are dependent on forests.
 Bhutan has about 415 resident bird species.
 These birds are altitudinal refugees, moving up and down the mountains depending upon the seasons and weather conditions.
 Of about 50 species of birds that migrate during the winters are the buntings, waders, ducks, thrushes and the birds of prey.
 Some 40 species are partial migrants and they include species such as swifts, cuckoos, bee-eaters, fly catchers and warblers.

-Bhutan is also home to about 16 bird species that are endangered worldwide.
+Bhutan is enormously rich in bird diversity, with 678 bird species recorded, 78% of which are resident and breeding, 7% migratory and 8% winter visitors.
+The bird diversity, with 678 species recorded, of which one is critically endangered, one is endangered and 13 are vulnerable.
 These include the White bellied heron, Pallas Fish eagle and Blyth’s King fisher to name a few.
 Phobjikha valley in Wangdue Phodrang and Bomdeling in Trashi Yangtse are also two especially important locations of the endangered Black Necked Cranes.

 As one of the ten global hotspots, Bhutan is committed to preserve and protect its rich environment through its government and environmental organizations.
 This commitment is apparent in the fact that the kingdom has the distinct honor of being one of the only nations whose forest cover has actually grown over the years.